triestpa/Police-Analysis-Python/README.md

 If we compare the stats for MA to VT, we'll also notice that police in MA seem to use a much lower standard of evidence when searching a vehicle, with their searches averaging around a 50% hit rate, compared to 80% in VT.

-The trend here is much less obvious than in Vermont, but it is still clear that traffic stops of Black and Hispanic drivers are more likely to result in a search, while the hit rates are generally lower for Black and Hispanic drivers than they are for White drivers.
+The trend here is much less obvious than in Vermont, but it is still clear that traffic stops of Black and Hispanic drivers are more likely to result in a search, despite the fact the searches of White drivers are more likely to result in contraband being found.

 #### 4.1 - Wisconsin & Connecticut

 Wisconsin and Connecticut have been named as some of the [worst states in America for racial disparities](https://www.wpr.org/wisconsin-considered-one-worst-states-racial-disparities).
 Let's see how their police stats stack up.

 Again, you'll need to download the Wisconsin and Connecticut dataset to your project's `/data` directory.

 - Wisconsin: https://stacks.stanford.edu/file/druid:py883nd2578/WI-clean.csv.gz
 - Connecticut: https://stacks.stanford.edu/file/druid:py883nd2578/WI-clean.csv.gz

-We can call our `analyze_state_data` function for Wisconsin (WI), once the dataset has been downloaded.
+We can call our `analyze_state_data` function for Wisconsin once the dataset has been downloaded.
 ```python
 analyze_state_data('WI')
 ```